 - 1. Write requests and responses to a separate audit logfile. - 2.
 Include user id and name from the JWT token (if present) in the audit log lines. - 3.
 Write the audit information to AuditEvent resources in the Firely Server Data database.

-All features can be enabled by including Vonk.Plugins.Audit in the pipeline.
-See Configure the pipeline for details on how to do that.
+These features can be enabled by including Vonk.Plugins.Audit in the pipeline.

+See Configure the pipeline for more details on pipeline configuration.